goelkiran/learnDataLakeHouses/cheatsheet.md

 - **Snowflake**: Use virtual warehouses to isolate workloads and optimize performance.
 Leverage Snowflake's data sharing capabilities for seamless collaboration.
 - **Databricks**: Utilize Delta Lake for reliable data storage and MLflow for managing machine learning workflows.
 - **Oracle Cloud (OCI)**: Implement Oracle's autonomous services to reduce administrative overhead and enhance security.

-This enhanced cheatsheet should provide data engineers with a more comprehensive overview and practical insights into using Snowflake, Databricks, and Oracle Cloud effectively.